Raiondesu/configurable-date-input-polyfill/README.md

 They behave as getters and setters.
 * Change detection of input attributes via [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) always keeps the datepicker up to date.
+* Ensure a consistent look and feel for date inputs across all browsers by forcing the use of the polyfill.

 ## Install